(for veterinary information only)

 INTERACTIONS WITH OTHER DRUGS

 Addition of levetiracetam may allow doses of other seizure control medications to be reduced.
 That said, there is some new information that over time, phenobarbital may "teach" the body to remove levetiracetam more quickly, possibly necessitating higher dosages to maintain the same blood levels.
-Further, the phenomenon of "tolerance" occurs with levitiracetam such that after a long time, an effective dose may simply no longer be effective as the body becomes "tolerant."
+Further, the phenomenon of "tolerance" occurs with levetiracetam such that after a long time, an effective dose may simply no longer be effective as the body becomes "tolerant."
 In this event, it may become necessary to add or change seizure medications.
+The problem with tolerance is more of an issue for dogs than for cats.

 CONCERNS AND CAUTIONS